-- (1) Budget related findings: - (a) If actual expenditures exceed budgeted expenditures at the legal level of budgetary control, that fact shall be reported in a finding and disclosed in the notes to the financial statements.
+(1) Budget related findings:

+If actual expenditures exceed budgeted expenditures at the legal level of (a) budgetary control, that fact shall be reported in a finding and disclosed in the notes to the financial statements.

-- (b) If budgeted expenditures exceed budgeted revenues (after prior-year cash balance and any applicable federal receivables used to balance the budget), that fact shall be reported in a finding.
-This type of finding shall be confirmed with the agency's budget oversight entity (if applicable). - (2) Special, deficiency, specific, and capital outlay appropriations: - (a) Special, deficiency, specific, and capital outlay appropriations funded by severance tax bonds or general obligation bonds of the state shall be disclosed in the notes to the financial statements.
-The original appropriation, the appropriation period, expenditures to date, outstanding encumbrances and unencumbered balances shall be shown in a supplementary schedule or in a note to the financial statements.
-The accounting treatment of any unexpended balances shall be fully explained in the supplementary schedule or in a note to the financial statements.
-This is a special requirement of the state auditor and it does not apply to the statewide CAFR audit. - (b) The accounting treatment of any unexpended balances shall be fully explained in the supplementary schedule or in a note to the financial statements regarding the special appropriations. - S. Consideration of internal control and risk assessment in a financial statement audit: Audits performed under this rule shall include tests of internal controls (manual or automated) over assertions about the financial statements and about compliance related to laws, regulations, and contract and grant provisions.
-IPAs and agencies are encouraged to reference the U.S. GAOs' Standards for Internal Control in the Federal Government, known as the "Green Book", which may be adopted by state, local, and quasi-governmental entities as a framework for an internal control system.
+If budgeted expenditures exceed budgeted revenues (after prior-year cash (b) balance and any applicable federal receivables used to balance the budget), that fact shall be reported in a finding.
+This type of finding shall be confirmed with the agency's budget oversight entity (if applicable).
+(2)

+Special, deficiency, specific, and capital outlay appropriations:

+Special, deficiency, specific, and capital outlay appropriations funded by (a) severance tax bonds or general obligation bonds of the state shall be disclosed in the notes to the financial statements.
+The original appropriation, the appropriation period, expenditures to date, outstanding encumbrances and unencumbered balances shall be shown in a SI schedule or in a note to the financial statements.
+The accounting treatment of any unexpended balances shall be fully explained in the SI schedule or in a note to the financial statements.
+This is a special requirement of the state auditor and it does not apply to the statewide CAFR audit.

+The accounting treatment of any unexpended balances shall be fully explained (b) in the SI schedule or in a note to the financial statements regarding the special appropriations.

+Consideration of internal control and risk assessment in a financial statement audit: Audits S. performed under this rule shall include tests of internal controls (manual or automated) over assertions about the financial statements and about compliance related to laws, regulations, and contract and grant provisions.
+IPAs and agencies are encouraged to reference the U.S. GAOs' standards for internal control in the federal government, known as the "green book", which may be adopted by state, local, and quasi-governmental entities as a framework for an internal control system.